Skip to content

 sudo ./stress.sh

-In the terminal, you can see the following output:
+In the terminal, you will see output like the following:

 Text Only